 Head of the unit: Prof. Roland Friele, PhD.
 The unit contains 5 research programs:

 Communication in Healthcare

 Good interpersonal communication in health services is of great importance.
 And it cannot be taken for granted.
 We conduct high-quality research into the quality and effectiveness of health services.
 In this way, Nivel contributes to the improvement and innovation of healthcare service.

-One of the greatest challenges countries are facing is to set up a healthcare system that is and will remain accessible ánd is and will be offering good care.
+One of the greatest challenges countries in Europe and worldwide are facing, is to set up a healthcare system that is and will remain accessible ánd is and will be offering good care.
 That is why it is important to have insight into how the system works in practice.
 Only then we can make adjustments where necessary.
-This is the object of our research.
+This is the main object of our research.

 We expect a lot from laws and regulations in health services and the supervision on those laws.
 It is clear that they have a lot of impact.
 But is this the intended impact?
 And how do we conduct research to find answers to this question?
-We focus on how those laws and regulations function in practise, how effective they are en how the supervision on them is been carried out.
+We focus on how healthcare services laws and regulations function in practise, how effective they are and how the supervision on these laws is been carried out.

 - Nivel research program: Impact of Legislation and Oversight in Healthcare